cnnlabs/cnn-hapi/CONTRIBUTING.md

 ### Step 2: Branch

 Create a feature branch and start making changes.
 The name of the feature branch should be the GitHub issue number, like `issue-1`.
-If there is no GitHub issue number to use, put in the Jira ticket number, like `CNNPOL-152`.

 ```shell
 $ git checkout -b issue-1